Prof. Dr. Rainer Kolisch

 Professor Kolisch’s research deals with the analysis and design of service processes using quantitative models and methods.

-After earning his undergraduate degree in economics from TU Darmstadt, Professor Kolisch completed his PhD in 1994 at Kiel University on operations scheduling with scarce resources.
-In 1991 he acquired his postdoctoral teaching qualification (habilitation) in Kiel on the topic of production planning in order-based manufacturing.
-From 1999 to 2002 he taught business studies at TU Darmstadt.
-In 2002 he was appointed professor of industrial management at TU Dresden.
-Dr. Kolisch has been a professor of operations management at TUM since 2002.
+After earning his undergraduate degree in Economics from TU Darmstadt, Professor Kolisch completed his PhD in 1994 at Kiel University on operations scheduling with scarce resources.
+In 1991 he acquired his Postdoctoral Teaching Qualification (Habilitation) in Kiel on the topic of production planning in order-based manufacturing.
+From 1999 to 2002 he taught Business Studies at TU Darmstadt.
+In 2002 he was appointed professor of Industrial Management at TU Dresden.
+Dr. Kolisch has been a professor of Operations Management at TUM since 2002.

 Awards